adammurdoch/language-experiments/README.md

 > go mod init example/cli-app
 ```

-Then add a source file.
+Then add a `.go` source file in the directory.

 The application can be run using: